New Student Welcome

 Credit Transfer

 If you have graduate credit you completed at another university that is not part of another degree, you may be able to transfer some of the credit as elective credit.
 See https://www.sjsu.edu/msse/advising/credit-transfer for additional information.
-Note that you can only transfer elective credit and transfer credit evaluation is done after the third week of the upcoming semester.
+Note that you can only transfer elective credit and transfer credit evaluation will be done after the third week of the upcoming semester.

 Information for Students Admitted Conditionally Classified